OpenNTF/JavascriptAggregator/README.md

 * i18n resource consolidation
 * Caching of previously built/minified output for quicker response on subsequent requests

+The Aggregator supports the Eclipse plugin extension architecture to allow the addition of support for:
+* New types of resource repositories locations on the server
+* New types of module builders/minifiers
+* New AMD loaders

 See the [wiki](/OpenNTF/JavascriptAggregator/wiki) for more details.